verus-lang/verus/source/docs/guide/src/spec_lib.md

 to a `Set` increases its `len()` by 1, but this doesn't always hold for an `ISet` since it might have an undefined length.

-## Constructing and using Seq, Set, Map
+## Constructing and using Seq, Set, ISet, Map, and IMap

 The `seq!`, `set!`, and `map!` macros construct values of type `Seq`, `Set`, and `Map` with particular contents: